rafaelalmeidatk/discord-react-clone/README.md

 Some observations:
 * The styled scrollbars only work on webkit-based browsers
 * As it is a front-end only project, all the data is mocked in a single file
+* I don't have the official font that Discord utilizes so I utilized Catamaran instead, it is not very similar but isn't so bad
+* All arts (besides the cats) were extracted from the official app, all the rights belong to Discord

 ## Running the project